Teichlab/celltypist/README.md

   #Get a demo test data.
 This is a UMI count csv file with cells as rows and gene symbols as columns.
   input_file = celltypist.samples.get_sample_csv()
   ```
-  Assign the cell type labels from the model to the input test cells using the [celltypist.annotate](https://celltypist.readthedocs.io/en/latest/celltypist.annotate.html) function.
+  Assign cell type labels from the default model (`Immune_All_Low.pkl`) to the input test cells using the [celltypist.annotate](https://celltypist.readthedocs.io/en/latest/celltypist.annotate.html) function.
   ```python
   #Predict the identity of each input cell.
   predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl')